5 Ways to Freeze Fresh Herbs

 Enjoying a surplus in the herb garden?
-Try these four strategies for freezing fresh herbs:
+Try these five strategies for freezing fresh herbs:

-For long-term storage, tender herbs like mint, parsley and cilantro can be removed from their stems and frozen into ice cubes.
-Pack ice cube trays with chopped or whole leaf herbs, cover with water and pop into the freezer.
-Once frozen, cubes can be transferred into a Ziploc bag or other airtight container for easy, single-serve access.
+For long-term storage, tender herbs like mint, parsley and cilantro can be removed from their stems and frozen in ice cubes trays.
+Pack the ice cube trays with chopped or whole-leaf herbs, cover them with water and pop them into the freezer.
+Once frozen, cubes can be transferred into an airtight container for easy, single-serve access.

 Using an ice cube tray, herbs that will be used for cooking can be frozen in olive oil or butter in convenient one-ounce cubes to trap the flavor in fresh herbs for use all year long in soups, salads, stir-fries, pasta or marinades.
 Portions may be thawed for use or tossed whole into recipes for a burst of flavor when fresh herbs aren’t available and store-bought seasonings just won’t do.